top of page

 Osmanthus or Guihua (桂花) is a flower native to East Asia, commonly found in China.
 It has a very mild sweet sense and fragrance to it that smells a lot like apricots.
 These blossoms grow during spring and winter seasons, becoming a household flavour for teas, wines and meat dishes as the flowers can be used fresh even during the cold periods.

 Osmanthus shares similarities with the elderflower which has a similar soft smell.
-Like Zongzi is commonly found during the Dragon Boat Festival, Osmanthus cakes are generally found during the Mid-Autumn festival and are one of the favourite childhood dishes, known as moon magic.
+Like Zongzi is commonly found during the Dragon Boat Festival, Mooncakes and Osmanthus cakes are generally found during the Mid-Autumn festival and are one of the favourite childhood dishes, known as moon magic.

 History of Osmanthus Cake